Harshsingla15/ethereum-project/README.md

 The MyToken contract provides a simple implementation of a custom token on the Ethereum blockchain.
 It includes functionalities for minting new tokens, burning existing tokens, and keeping track of token balances for different addresses.

-Key features of the MyToken contract:

-* Public variables to store the token's name, abbreviation, and total supply.
-* A mapping to associate addresses with their token balances.
-* A mint function to increase the total supply and balance of a specified address.
-* A burn function to decrease the total supply and balance of a specified address, with a check to ensure sufficient balance.

 ## Getting Started

 ### Installing